Guide to Research a Charity Before Donating

 Why Research Before Giving?

 Ever felt compelled to give after an emotional appeal?
 Anyone who has time or money to give has an important decision to make.
 No one person can effectively impact all organizations, so we have to choose.
-Too often, we give our time, money and talents to the organization which either gets to us first or has the best marketing strategy.
-How to make sure that your giving makes an impact?
+Too often, we give our time, money, and talents to the organization which either gets to us first or has the best marketing strategy.
+How do you make sure that your giving makes an impact?
 Do your research first.
 This article tells you how and links to the resources you need.

 Summary of Article

 How to evaluate that information.

 Local and national charities.

 How to Decide

 My husband and I donate at least 15% of our income to charities.
 Most of the college students I teach are also involved in giving and volunteering.
 For the past five years, I've guided my students in evaluating charities and writing up their research.
 Here are some of the questions we ask: